Discover why travelling by Stena Line ferry to Dublin Port is the ideal way to get your trip to Ireland off to a relaxed start.

 The three hours seemed to slip by very quickly.
 And as we approached the Dublin coastline, the announcement came for car passengers to return to their vehicles.

-If you’re travelling as a foot passenger, you’ll be taken on and off the ferry on board a Stena Line coach.
+If you’re travelling as a foot passenger, you’ll be taken on and off the ferry by Stena Line coach.
 There’ll be a separate announcement telling you when to get ready to leave the ferry.

 We piled back into our car, and got ready to disembark.
 I’d never driven in Ireland before, but as they drive on the left hand side of the road, it was a lot less daunting than when I’ve driven in Europe before.
 And having my own car meant that I didn’t have to drive an unfamiliar hire car.
 That always takes me a little while to get used to!